+2 Repealed by section 2 of this Act.

-2 Repealed by the Acts Amendment (Western Australian Meat Commission) Act 1975.
+3 Repealed by the Acts Amendment (Western Australian Meat Commission) Act 1975.

-3 Under the Acts Amendment (Meat Industry) Act 1985 s.
+4 Under the Acts Amendment (Meat Industry) Act 1985 s.
 37, a reference to the Western Australian Meat Commission in a written law, in relation to its meat marketing operations, was, unless the context was such that it would be inappropriate, to be read as a reference to the Western Australian Meat Marketing Corporation.
 The Western Australian Meat Marketing Corporation has not existed since the Marketing of Meat Act 1971 expired as a result of the amendment made to it by the Marketing of Meat Amendment Act 1999 s.
 14.